SwiftIDK/MemrisePointHack/README.md

 - Go onto [Memrise](https://app.memrise.com/home/)
 - Open inspect element (right click and hit Inspect) and go into the networking tab.
 Leave this open, we will need it later
 - Find a course and do a speed review session.
 Once you reach your review summary page, STOP!
 - Go back to your inspect element.
-Somewhere near the bottom of the networking you tab click on the text that says something along the lines of "session_end/" or "ajax/session_end".
+Somewhere near the bottom of the networking tab, find the text that says something along the lines of "session_end/" or "ajax/session_end".
 Click it.
 - Once there scroll down to the request headers and find the header that starts with "Cookie:"
   - Now select everything after "Cookie: " inside the box that will appear around this.
   - Open memrise-hack.sh and paste this where it says "PASTE COOKIE HERE".
 Make sure to keep it inside the speech marks.